apache/iceberg/site/docs/spec.md

 In some cases partition specs are stored using only the field list instead of the object format that includes the spec ID, like the deprecated `partition-spec` field in table metadata.
 The object format should be used unless otherwise noted in this spec.

+#### Partition Field ID handling

+A partition field id is an integer (starting at 1000) used to identify a partition field.

+Since iceberg release 0.8.0, partition fields are present in every partition field of partition specs in a table metadata.

+* For backward compatibility, if field ids are missing in a table metadata, iceberg will sequentially generate ids for each field starting at 1000 based on its position in the list of fields.
+* For forward compatibility, if field ids are not supported, iceberg will ignore field ids.

+Additionally, in table metadata format v2, partition fields are required to have unique field IDs to support partition spec evolution.

+For tables without partition field IDs, iceberg will generate an auto-increment unique field id starting at 1000 for every partition field.

 ### Sort Orders